 You have really tried to figure out how to overcome overeating, I know you have.

 Frustrated by another failed attempt to stop eating too much, she sat on the end of her bed with her head in her hands.
 She looked up at the stack of diet books across the room and wondered if she had left any stone unturned.
-Surely there was hope to change but her optimism illuded her.
+Surely there was hope to change but her optimism eluded her.

 I’ve been there and maybe you have too.
 If diets books, food plans, and white-knuckling the steering wheel as you drive past your favorite food joint don’t work, what does?